Limpopo places to see | Limpopo Tourist Attractions | Limpopo Tourism

 The Woodbush State Forest

-This is the largest indiginous forest in Limpopo and the 'Dap Naude Dam' are reached via the scenic drive off the R71.
+This is the largest indigenous forest in Limpopo and the 'Dap Naude Damand can be accessed via the scenic drive off the R71.

 The dam offers a picnic spot in this oak forest just below the dam wall.